ObsidianLabs/algorand-tutorial/tutorial-2.md

 ## Intro

-In this tutorial, We will talk about Algorand asset model through examples on LimitOrder.
+In this tutorial, we will talk about Algorand asset model through examples on LimitOrder.
 You will have the chance to create a LimitOrder-based project, and go through a full ASA lifecycle by compiling and then calling transactions defined in the project.

 ## Algorand Standard Asset (ASA)